Service Descriptions

 Consumable Medical Supplies (CMS) are non-durable supplies and items to enable individuals receiving services to increase their ability to perform activities of daily living.
 CMS could include items such as diapers, gloves, feeding tubes, food supplements and hearing aids.
 These supplies should not duplicate supplies provided by the Medicaid Sate Plan.

-*Consumer Directed Care +
+* Consumer Directed Care + Representative

 Dietitian Services

 Dietitian Services are those services prescribed by a physician, ARNP, or physician assistant that are necessary to maintain or improve the overall physical health.
-The services include annually assessing the nutritional status and needs; recommending an appropriate dietary regimen, nutritional support and nutrient intake; and providing counseling and education to the individual receiving services, family, direct service staff, and food service staff.
+The services include annually assessing nutritional status and needs; recommending an appropriate dietary regimen, nutritional support and nutrient intake; and providing counseling and education to the individual receiving services, family, direct service staff, and food service staff.

 Durable Medical Equipment and Supplies